rayan-af/rayan-af/README.md

 - 🎓 **Final year student:** Completing my Diploma in Computer Science (Bac+2) in June 2026.
 - 💻 **Full-Stack focus:** Specialized in building mobile and web ecosystems with **Flutter** and **Django**.
 - 🌐 **Trilingual:** Professional fluency in English, French, and Arabic.
-- 🎯 **Goal:** Seeking Junior Developer roles or Internships in the Canadian tech market for 2026.
+- 🎯 **Goal:** Seeking Junior Developer roles or Internships in the tech market for 2026.

 ---